ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-07-30-what-is-a-recurrent-neural-network-and-how-to-use-it.md

 ### Introduction

-Before explaining what a recurrent neural network (RNN) is, let’s have a quick look at neural networks based on perceptron.
+Before explaining what a recurrent neural network (RNN) is, let's have a quick look at neural networks based on perceptron.
 Perceptron can predict the output value based on input values.
 You can think of it as a function of input values, for example, it can tell whether a person is rich depending on the size of his income.
 But this approach is not suitable for working with sequences.
-For example, perceptron can’t predict the next word in the sentence because if we just feed one previous word on input, there won’t be enough information to make a proper prediction.
+For example, perceptron can't predict the next word in the sentence because if we just feed one previous word on input, there won't be enough information to make a proper prediction.
 Another example is a prediction of the next value for sine function with a fixed step, based only on the previous value.
 Recurrent neural network can solve this class of problems by feeding calculations from the previous step to the next step.
 To do that, RNN has an internal state (also called memory) and we can think of it as a function of input values and the previous state.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b5/Recurrent_neural_network_unfold.svg/1200px-Recurrent_neural_network_unfold.svg.png)